• Skip to primary navigation

 Balance With Jess » Recipes » Chicken

-Published: Nov 10, 2021 · Modified: Dec 28, 2022 by Jessica · Leave a Comment · This post may contain affiliate links.
+Published: Nov 10, 2021 · Modified: Jan 7, 2024 by Jessica · Leave a Comment · This post may contain affiliate links, meaning I may earn a commission at no extra cost to you.
+Thank you for your support!

-Jump to Recipe Print Recipe
+Jump to Recipe

 Vietnamese Chicken Curry, or Cà Ri Gà, is the ultimate comfort food!
 Succulent chicken thighs, hearty potatoes, and sweet carrots are braised in an aromatic and fragrant broth that's deceivingly easy.
 It's a cozy and warming soup that'll have you slurping the bowl clean!